TenForceFalls/FRR-Prefix-List-Generator/ReadMe.md

 - With Bun installed, run `bun install` to get packages.
 - Run `bun dev` to start the script.

+## Compiling a Binary
+You can also just use bun to compile to a binary.
+We've included a binary in the repo named `Generate`, this is built for our use case, and you'll need to recompile the binary using bun when you make changes.

+- `bun build ./src/main.ts --compile --outfile {binary name}`
+- Setup a cronjob to run the binary, or setup a system service.
+Do it however you want lol.

-## Running w/ Cronjob
+## Running with bun itself on cronjob

 - Run `which bun` to get the executable of bun.
 - Create a cronjob as root: `crontab -u root -E`
 - Start using bun in the crontab, this example is every day at 00:00: `0 0 * * * /root/.nvm/versions/node/v20.14.0/bin/bun run /root/folder/src/main.ts`

-Or alternatively, compile the ts to js and use node as the runtime.
-You can also just use bun to compile to a binary.
+Alternatively, compile the ts to js and use node as the runtime.

 ## Contributing